What is a neurogenic shock?

 The primary lesion of the spinal cord occurs minutes after the initial impact.
-The primary lesion is direct damage to the axons and neuronal membranes in the intermediolateral nucleus, the lateral gray matter and the anterior root that lead to an interrupted sympathetic tone.
+The primary lesion damages the axons and neuronal membranes in the intermediolateral nucleus, the lateral gray matter, and the anterior root, leading to an interrupted sympathetic tone.

 The secondary lesion of the spinal cord occurs hours or days after the initial impact.
-The secondary lesion is the result of a vascular lesion, electrolyte changes and edema that leads to a progressive central hemorrhagic necrosis of the gray matter at the site of the lesion.
+The secondary lesion results from a vascular lesion, electrolyte changes, and edema that leads to a progressive central hemorrhagic necrosis of the gray matter at the lesion site.

 Fluid replacement is the best initial treatment for neurogenic shock.
-Some institutions use the use of pressor agents to maintain the hemodynamic stability of the body.
+Some institutions use pressor agents to maintain the hemodynamic stability of the body.

 - The use of dopamine (Intropin).

 - The use of the antidiuretic hormone vasopressin.